 By public bus to Vlacherna: Line 2A runs regularly from Corfu Town to Kanoni.
 Timetables at: Corfu City Buses

 Vlacherna Monastery and Mouse Island are located just outside Corfu Airport (CFU).
-The runway runs parallel to the Halikiopoulou Lagoon, just a few hundred meters from the Kanoni Peninsula.
+The runway runs parallel to the Halikiopoulou Lagoon, just a few hundred metres from the Kanoni Peninsula.

 Best time to visit Vlacherna Monastery

 We recommend that you visit Vlacherna in the morning before most of the day-trippers arrive.
-The most beautiful lighting mood for photos of Mouse Island and Vlacherna Monastery is in the evening, when the setting sun bathes the scenery in a magical warm light.
+The most beautiful light for photos of Mouse Island and Vlacherna Monastery is in the evening, when the setting sun bathes the scenery in a magical, warm glow.

 #2 Parking at Vlacherna Monastery